forbole/flowJuno/README.md

 On the other hand, to achieve a highly modular code, we implemented extension points through the `worker.RegisterBlockHandler`, `worker.RegisterTxHandler` and `worker.RegisterMsgHandler` methods.
 You can use those to extend the default working of the code (which simply parses and saves the data on the database) with whatever operation you want.

 ## Usage
-To know how to setup and run Juno, please refer to the [docs folder](.docs).
+To know how to setup and run flowJuno, please refer to the [docs folder](.docs).

 ## Testing
 If you want to test the code, you can do so by running